Embarrassed Out Of Work

 "EMBARRASSED OUT OF WORK"

-A series of embarrassing jobs causes a young man to lose interest in the "American Dream" of owning a house, a car, and lots of material possessions, and instead start to dream of someday leaving America, and living a much more simple life as a "minimalist".
+A series of embarrassing jobs causes a young man to lose interest in the "American Dream" of owning a big house, a fancy car, and a lot of material possessions, and instead start to dream of someday leaving America, and living a much simpler life as a "minimalist".

 "THE DRUG TEST"

-Once I turned 18 the time had come for me to find a job so that I could move out of my parent's house and become independent.
+Once I turned 18, the time had come for me to find a job so that I could move out of my parent's house and be independent.

-So I did some "job hunting" and found out that there was a new mall that was being built, and they were going to be having a big "job fair" soon where anyone who was interested in working there could show up and apply, so I decided to go to it.
+I did some "job hunting" and found out that there was a new mall that was being built, and they were going to be having a big "job fair" where anyone who was interested in working at the mall could show up and apply, so I decided to go to it.

-Over 100 people showed up that day looking for a job, and they had everyone fill out applications and watch some training videos, and although I was usually really nervous around strangers and in public, I was actually handling the situation surprisingly well until they announced that everyone would be required to take a drug test before they left by peeing into a cup.
+About 100 other people showed up to the "job fair" looking for a job, and although I was usually really nervous around people, I was actually handling the situation surprisingly well until they announced that everyone would be required to take a drug test before they left by peeing into a cup!

-As soon as they announced the drug test at least a dozen people immediately stood up and walked out because they knew that there was no way that they would pass the test, and I almost got up and walked out too...
+As soon as they announced the drug test, at least a dozen people stood up and walked out, because they were on drugs and they knew there was no way that they would pass the test, and I almost got up and walked out too...
 (Not because I did drugs, but because I have "bladder shyness", and I was afraid that I would have trouble peeing in a cup!)

-When it was time to do the drug testing they had us all go into a big room with a small bathroom attached to it.
+When it was time to do the drug testing, they had us all go into a big room with a small bathroom attached to it, and one by one they started calling everyone's name.

-They then started drug testing everyone, and the way it worked was they called everyone's name one at a time, and when your name got called you would have to walk up to the bathroom where a large man who was wearing a shirt that said "SECURITY" on it was standing in-front of the bathroom.
-The man would hand you a cup and then you would go into the bathroom, pee in the cup, come back out, and give it back to him.
+Once your name got called, you would have to walk up to the bathroom where a large man who was wearing a shirt that said "SECURITY" on it was standing in-front of the bathroom, and he would hand you a cup with your name on it, then you would go into the bathroom, pee in the cup, and come back out and give it back to him.

-Everyone else was doing it with seemingly no problem whatsoever, but when they called my name I nervously walked over to the man to get my cup, and then I went into the bathroom and tried to pee, but I just couldn't do it!
+Everyone else was doing it with seemingly no problem whatsoever, but when they called my name, I nervously stood up, walked over to get my cup, and then I went into the bathroom and tried to pee, but I just couldn't do it!

-I tried and tried, but it was simply too difficult for me to pee when I knew that there were a bunch of people right outside the door who were waiting for me to finish.
+I tried and tried, but it was simply too difficult for me to pee on command when I knew that there were a bunch of people right outside the door who were all waiting for me to finish.

 The thought of going back out there with an empty cup was terrifying to me, so I resorted to every trick I could think of to make myself pee...

-- I turned the sink on slightly to mimic the sound of urination.
+- I turned the sink on to mimic the sound of urination.